 Implants and Cosmetic Specialty Marketing

 The American Academy of Implant Dentistry's 2024 patient survey found 78% of implant patients spend 90+ days researching before booking a consult.
 That means your website has to be a research tool, not a brochure.
+Those patients are also reading consumer resources like the ADA's MouthHealthy implant guide during that window, so your procedure pages have to match that level of clarity to stay in the running.

 Three procedure-specific fixes: